homekube/homekube/docs/inst_microk8s-lxc-macvlan.md

        valid_lft forever preferred_lft forever
 ...
 ```
-For macvlan creation you need to replace parent value **enp4s0** with your local settings:
+For macvlan creation you need to replace parent value **enp4s0** with your local settings.
+A typical value for link/ether is **eth0**.
+You need to take your local value.
 ```
 lxc profile create macvlan
 lxc profile device add macvlan eth0 nic nictype=macvlan parent=enp4s0